-Like the rest of the hair on your body, eyelashes have a protective function, as with all the hairs on the body, they protect the eyes from sunshine, wind, perspiration, and debris and are responsible for triggering the blink reflex when touched, which, if you think about it, is huge; you wouldn't want a bug to suddenly grace the surface of your eyeball because your eyelashes didn't do their job and blink it away!
-Eyelashes are the thickest hairs on the body and are often darker than the hairs on the head and they typically maintain their pigmentation with age, making it very rare for them to turn grey.
+Like the rest of the hair on your body, eyelashes have a protective function.
+They protect the eyes from sunshine, wind, perspiration, and debris.
+They are also responsible for triggering the blink reflex when touched, which, if you think about it, is huge; you wouldn't want a bug to suddenly grace the surface of your eyeball because your eyelashes didn't do their job and blink it away!
+Eyelashes are the thickest hairs on the body and are often darker than the hairs on the head.
+They typically maintain their pigmentation with age, making it very rare for them to turn grey.
 Eyelashes are usually laid out in 2-3 rows of about 100-150 lashes per eye.
 The lower lashes tend to be more sparse and are shorter than the upper lashes.

 A reduction in eyelashes can be defined as hypotrichosis, a medical term used to describe a condition in which natural hair growth does not occur.
 Eyelash hypotrichosis is a condition where somebody has an inadequate amount of eyelashes.
 Symptoms of eyelash hypotrichosis are slow growth of eyelashes, brittle/thin lashes, or a loss of or no eyelash growth in certain areas.

-Mascara-is the oldest and most commonly used option today for making your eyelashes temporarily darker, thicker, and fuller.
-It comes in a variety of colors, formulations, and cost and there are many different style applicators.
-Mascara is made with a mixture of waxes, pigments, resins or oils.
-The effects of mascara are temporary and oftentimes there can be smudging.
-Mascara may cause irritation to the eye, especially if you're allergic to the type of formula used.
+Mascara is the oldest and most commonly used option to temporarily make your eyelashes darker, thicker, and fuller.
+It comes in a variety of colors, formulations, costs, and there are many different style applicators.
+Mascara is made with a mixture of waxes, pigments, resins, or oils.
+The effects of mascara are temporary, and oftentimes there can be smudging.
+In some cases, mascara may cause irritation to the eye, especially if you're allergic to the type of formula used.

-Eyelash serums-typically contain ingredients like panthenol and argan oil that smooth and condition lashes.
+Eyelash serums typically contain ingredients like panthenol and argan oil that smooth and condition lashes.
 Some contain hyaluronic acid to help plump lashes and peptides that stimulate the eyelashes hair follicle.
 The effectiveness of these products varies depending on brand and ingredients.
-Some people may experience adverse reactions including itchy eyes, red eyes, darkening of the eyelid skin, or allergic reaction.
+Some people may experience adverse reactions, including itchy eyes, red eyes, darkening of the eyelid skin, or allergic reactions.

 Artificial eyelashes are made from human hair or synthetic fibers.
 There are various ways these lashes can be applied.
 Lashes can be applied in strips to the eyelid or attached individually to existing eyelashes.
-Artificial eyelashes are typically secured with glue, and this glue can sometimes cause an allergic reaction.
-Artificial lashes can last from a few days to several weeks depending on the product used.
+Artificial eyelashes are typically secured with glue and can sometimes cause an allergic reaction.
+Artificial lashes can last from a few days to several weeks, depending on the product used.

-Eyelash transplant-involves transplanting scalp follicles onto the eyelid.
+Eyelash transplants involve transplanting scalp follicles directly onto the eyelid.
 This is a controversial and costly procedure.
-Because the lashes are actually scalp hair they must be trimmed regularly and curled.
-There are risks involved with this procedure including postoperative pain, bleeding, hematoma, scar formation, altered sensation, eyelid ptosis, dry eye, and blindness.
+Because the lashes are actually scalp hair, they must be trimmed regularly and curled.
+There are risks involved with this procedure, including postoperative pain, bleeding, hematomas, scar formation, altered sensation, eyelid ptosis, dry eye, and extreme cases, blindness.

-Latisse-AKA bimatoprost ophthalmic solution 0.03%, is the only name-brand FDA approved treatment for growing thicker, longer, and darker eyelashes.
+Latisse, or bimatoprost ophthalmic solution 0.03%, is the only name-brand FDA approved treatment for growing thicker, longer, and darker eyelashes.
 Latisse is a prescription treatment that contains the active ingredient bimatoprost ophthalmic solution 0.03%.
 Latisse works by increasing the percent of hairs and the duration of the growth phase.
 Bimatoprost ophthalmic solution has proven efficacy and effectiveness at improving length, thickness, and fullness of eyelashes.
-Common side effects of Latisse include: dry or watery eyes, or swelling burning, or itching in the eyelids.
+Latisse's common side effects include dry or watery eyes, or swelling, burning, or itching in the eyelids.
 Some less common side effects include noticeable irritation, darkening, or reddening of the skin where Latisse is applied.
-A rare side effect of Latisse is possible brown areas near the pupil may darken and make the eye appear browner.
+Latisse's rare side effect is possible to brown areas near the pupil may darken and make the eye appear browner.

 Anyone can get common over-the-counter products for thicker, darker eyelashes at local grocery stores, beauty stores, and online.
-The prescription treatment Latisse can be found at many in-person clinics, it can also be found at many digital clinics and you are able to receive a prescription for it after undergoing a telemedicine consult at any of the following telemedicine companies:
+The prescription treatment Latisse can be found at many in-person and digital clinics, and you are able to receive a prescription for it after undergoing a telemedicine consult at any of the following telemedicine companies: